Stage North Auditions

 1. Dress nicely, be respectful, show appreciation, and take your opportunity seriously.
 Many actors find that reading the play, watching videos, and learning as much about the production as possible before the audition, to be a tremendous help.

-3. Hands down, most directors are looking for a few things: vocal volume, energy and personality.
-A person with these attributes will generally win the part over another actor, even if they may not be the best best “physical” match for the role.
+2. Hands down, most directors are looking for a few things: vocal volume, energy, vocal inflection and personality.
+A person with these attributes will generally win the part over another actor, even if they may not be the best “physical” match for the role.
 The theatre is a place to be someone bigger than life, let yourself go and have fun!